madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 Bluetooth and wireless may have [coexistence](https://wiki.archlinux.org/index.php/Wireless_network_configuration) issues, so I tried [try](http://superuser.com/questions/924559/wifi-connection-troubles-solved-why-does-my-fix-work) `bt_coex_active=0`.

 I have a spare *Hama 300 Mbps WLAN USB* stick that runs ok under Ubuntu.
-The trick is to configure a second wireless connection over NetworkManager manually for the same SSID and then select as Device the Hamma WLan USB (via its MAC).
-When I am in a room far away, I can plug the stick (via a short UBS cable to the machine for better signal reception and that it is convenient to move around freely) and then I just select that other WLAN connection.
-I might give network [bonding](https://www.howtoforge.com/network_bonding_ubuntu_6.10) a try in the future.
+I configured a second wireless connection over NetworkManager manually for the same SSID and then selected as Device the Hamma WLan USB (via its MAC).
+I can plug the stick and select its WLAN connection.
+I might give network [bonding](https://www.howtoforge.com/network_bonding_ubuntu_6.10) a try in the future. **Update**: I added a WLAN repeater.

 ##Openbox Configurarion